libis/opening_hours_cloudapp/README.md

 This can consist of alpha-numerical characters, punctuation and spaces.

 Variable Name : The name of the variable under witch the data will be available in the Opening Hours API.
-This can consist of alpha-numerical characters but can not start with a number.
+This can consist of lowercase alpha-numerical characters but can not start with a number.

 Type : There are 8 types of fields : Text, Long Text, Number, Phonenumber, Email, URL, Date, Time.
 Each corresponds to a kind of information that can be entered in the field.